Our commitment to customers

 - supporting small business customers who are experiencing financial distress and/or other factors for vulnerability

 - improving NAB’s provision of accessible and inclusive services for Indigenous customers.

 Since her appointment in 2016 as NAB’s Customer Advocate, Catherine’s role has been to champion and represent the voice of customers throughout the bank.
 She does this by advocating for the fair treatment of customers in all NAB products, services, policies and processes.

 Catherine brings her extensive experience as a consumer and human rights advocate and ombudsman to this role.
 She was a leading consumer advocate at CHOICE and was a co-founder of Consumer Action Legal Centre.
 She has led international human rights NGO Fair Trials and the UK Whistleblowing charity and helped set up the UK Money and Pensions Advice Service.

 Catherine was appointed as an ombudsman at the UK Financial Ombudsman Service in 2012 and led its external engagement program.
-Since returning to Australia in 2016, she took on the roles of Consumer Representative to AFCA, Chair of the Consumer Policy Research Centre, Chair of the Economic Abuse Reference Group and Director with Consumer or Community experience on the Boards of the Victorian Legal Services Regulator and the Telecommunications Industry Ombudsman.
+Since returning to Australia in 2016, she has taken on the roles of panel member at AFCA, Chair of the Consumer Policy Research Centre, Member of the Economic Abuse Reference Group and Director with Consumer or Community Experience on the Boards of the Victorian Legal Services Regulator and the Telecommunications Industry Ombudsman.
 This work (in addition to her role as NAB’s customer advocate) keeps her connected with consumers and ensures she can reflect community expectations to NAB.